D3’s approach is much lower level than other charting libraries. Creating a bar chart with Chart.js is just a few lines of code.

 - data-driven modification of HTML and SVG elements

 - loading and transforming data (e.g. CSV data)

-- generation of complex charts such as treemaps, packed circles and networks
+- helpers for generating complex charts such as treemaps, packed circles and networks

-- a powerful transition system for animating between views
+- a powerful transition system for animating between different chart states

 - powerful user interaction support, including panning, zooming and dragging

 Let’s look at each of these in turn.

 D3 lets you add, remove and modify HTML and SVG elements in a data-driven fashion.